cytoscape/cytoscape.js-tutorials/electron_twitter/2016-07-14-cytoscape-electron.md

 ```

 Three Node.js modules are necessary, plus `ipcRenderer` from Electron for dispatching events.

+Before we start adding event listeners, we'll check whether `.env` already exists.
+If it does, there's no need to show the input boxes so we'll add the `hidden` class and send a `click` event.
+Sending the `click` event allows us to reuse the upcoming event listeners to put up a loading spinner and tell Electron to load the graph window.

 Because of the special behavior required of `apiButton` (saving data to disk), it requires its own event listener.
 We'll take the values of `consumer-key` and `consumer-secret` and concatenate them into a single string, provided that both have been provided.
 Writing to disk is done with Node.js's [fs.writeFileSync()](https://nodejs.org/dist/latest-v6.x/docs/api/fs.html#fs_fs_writefilesync_file_data_options)—necessary because we don't want the graph to start loading until we've recorded our API keys!